Kurt Warner: 2008 postseason

-On January 3, 2009, Warner led the Cardinals in their victory over the Atlanta Falcons 30–24 at home in the first round of the playoffs.
+On January 3, 2009, Warner led the Cardinals in their victory over the Atlanta Falcons 30–24 at home in the Wild Card Round of the playoffs.
 During the game Warner went 19 for 32 passing, a completion percentage of 59.4%, for 271 yards.
 He threw two touchdowns and one interception.

-On January 10, Warner helped the Cardinals defeat the Carolina Panthers 33–13 in Charlotte, North Carolina in the second round of the playoffs.
+On January 10, Warner helped the Cardinals defeat the Carolina Panthers 33–13 in Charlotte, North Carolina in the Divisional Round of the playoffs.
 During the game Warner went 21 for 32 passing, for 220 yards, a completion percentage of 65.6%, with two touchdowns and one interception.
 This win was the first time the Cardinals had won a game on the East Coast the entire 2008 season, after having lost away games to the Panthers, Washington Redskins, Philadelphia Eagles, New York Jets, and the New England Patriots.

-On January 18, Warner threw for 279 yards, four touchdowns, and no interceptions against the Philadelphia Eagles to lead the Cardinals to their first Super Bowl appearance in history.
+On January 18, Warner threw for 279 yards, four touchdowns, and no interceptions against the Philadelphia Eagles in the NFC Championship to lead the Cardinals to their first Super Bowl appearance in history.
 Warner became the second quarterback to start a Super Bowl with multiple teams and first since Craig Morton (Warner has since been joined by Peyton Manning and Tom Brady).

 In Warner's third career Super Bowl appearance on February 1, the Cardinals lost Super Bowl XLIII 27–23 to the Pittsburgh Steelers, leaving him with a career 1–2 record in Super Bowls.
-Despite losing, Warner still managed to throw for 377 yards (the fourth-highest total in Super Bowl history as of 2023).
+Despite losing, Warner still managed to throw for 377 yards (the fourth-highest total in Super Bowl history as of 2026).
 He completed 72.1% of his passes, and had a quarterback rating of 112.3.
 Warner had thus recorded the three highest single-game passing yardage totals in Super Bowl history up to that point, and joined Roger Staubach, Terry Bradshaw, Joe Montana, John Elway, Tom Brady, and Patrick Mahomes as the only quarterbacks to throw a touchdown pass in three Super Bowls.
 Warner took his team to the Super Bowl every year that he played as the starting quarterback during all regular and post season games.